Trump administration cuts turned rural towns into sitting ducks for disasters

 Uncertainty about which projects will get funded

 The Trump administration has repeatedly called for FEMA to be drastically cut or even eliminated, and faulted the Biden administration for spending too much money on climate change.
-The email FEMA sent to states last week about restarting BRIC under court mandate repeated those critiques.
+An email FEMA sent to states earlier this month about restarting BRIC under court mandate repeated those critiques.

 "Unfortunately, under President Biden, BRIC became bogged down in bureaucracy, focused on 'climate change' initiatives, and riddled with inefficiencies," the email read in part.
 And incoming DHS Secretary Markwayne Mullin, who takes over the department next week, suggested that FEMA should be "restructured" during his recent Senate confirmation hearing.